adamfowleruk/herald-for-cpp/herald-venue-beacon/README.md

 When you reboot your device you will see the correct data exposed in the Herald Venue Beacon in its Herald Payload area.

-TODO: I shall create a python helper script to create the hex file in future.
+Use the `venuehex.py` file in this folder to generate the metadata hex file(s) you need.

 ## Ancillary instructions / extensions